shaddy43/BrowserSnatch/README.md

 ### 🚀 Capabilities
 - **Snatch Saved Passwords**: Effortlessly retrieve stored passwords from all major Chromium and Gecko-based browsers
 - **Snatch Cookies**: Extract cookies from user profiles across multiple browsers
+- **Snatch Bookmarks**: Snatch all saved bookmarks from every browser
+- **Snatch History**: Now supports snatching of history across all browsers
-- **Upcoming Features**: Future versions will also support snatching of:
+- **Upcoming Features**: Future versions will also support:

-        - Browser History
+        - Obfuscated strings
+        - Obfuscated API calls

-**Note**: This version does not include obfuscated strings or API calls and any other defense evasion technique.
-Those are planned for future releases.
+**Note**: This version does not include any defense evasion technique.

 --------------------------------------------------